 In your home, you’ll need to set aside a specific area in which your dog can give birth.
 It’s important this area is set up correctly to make sure the mother is stress-free and comfortable, and the puppies have the best possible start.
 Here are some things to bear in mind.

 This should be made of a non-porous material, able to be cleaned easily and an appropriate size for your dog and her litter.
 Cover the base of the box with materials which keep the heat in and can be removed for easy cleaning: towels, sheets or newspapers are ideal.
-If you have a dog weighing over 33 lbs, position rods 4-6 inches from the floor and sides of the box to prevent the mother from crushing the puppies when she lays down.
+If you have a dog weighing over 15kg, position rods 10-15cm from the floor and sides of the box to prevent the mother crushing the puppies when she lays down.

-Crucial factors for your dog's home birth: heat, humidity, and air
+Crucial factors for home birth: heat, humidity and air

 Newborn puppies can easily lose body heat and become dehydrated, so keeping the birth area at the right temperature and humidity is essential.
 Use bowls of water or a humidifier to keep the space at 65-70% humidity, and a radiation or infrared lamp to heat the space.

-In the first four days of a puppy's life, their environment should be kept at between 85.1-89.6 °F. After this, temperatures may be gradually decreased to approximately 80 °F at seven to ten days, and again to 72 °F by the end of the fourth week of the puppies' lives.
-The birthing box should also be in a well-aired area that's not too drafty or stuffy.
+In the first four days of a puppy's life, their environment should be kept at between 29.5 - 32°C. After this, temperatures may be gradually decreased to approximately 26.7°C at seven to ten days, and again to 22.2°C by the end of the fourth week of the puppies’ lives.
+The birthing box should also be in a well-aired area that’s not too draughty or stuffy.